JustBennnn/rainbowtables/README.md

 > Both `wordlist_encoding` and `display_progress` are set to their default values in the example.
 > However, the default value for `compression` is False.

-The `insert` function will iterate through each word inside of the wordlist, and store its hash in the rainbowtable.
+The `insert` function will iterate through each word inside of the wordlist, and store its hash in the rainbowtable.\
+The `insert_wordlists` function will do the same as the `insert` function, but also iterate through multiple wordlists to put into the rainbowtable.
+The efficieny of this function is going to be improved in a future update.

 ```python
 lookup = search(